ArtWalk-MoAW/Artwalk/README.md

 - Go back to the Detail Page via the arrow on the left side
 - Press the Play Button again
 - If you still cant hear anything, turn on your notification sounds

+*Map/ Homescreen:*
+- Pressing on a Location Needle sometimes needs two tries before it will show you the Description Page

 ---